 There are five notably grander rooms named Ruth Ash, Philemon Pownoll, Thomas de Sharpham, Walnut and Lime, as well as smaller, more cosy rooms.
 None have lockable doors so as to preserve the family atmosphere.

-A few are ensuite (and these are reserved for those with medical conditions needing proximity to a loo).
-Mostly you share (super clean) communal bathrooms which are on every floor.
+A few are ensuite, and you’ll pay a higher price for that.
+Mostly you share (super-clean) communal bathrooms which are on every floor.
 Bring a sarong or gown for walking along the corridor.

 Bedrooms in The Barn: All rooms are simple, comfortable single rooms, with a shared loo and bathroom.
 Hot drinks are available 24 hours for you to get for yourself in the kitchen.